jcaillon/valet/docs/static/config.md

 # Change the default time between two frames for the animation of the spinner in the progress
 # (in seconds, can be a float number).
-# See interactive::startProgress.
+# See progress::start.
 VALET_CONFIG_PROGRESS_ANIMATION_DELAY="${VALET_CONFIG_PROGRESS_ANIMATION_DELAY:-}"

 # The default number of animation frames to wait between two updates of the progress bar.
 VALET_CONFIG_PROGRESS_BAR_UPDATE_INTERVAL="${VALET_CONFIG_PROGRESS_BAR_UPDATE_INTERVAL:-}"

 # Change the default spinner characters (one character represents one frame of the animation).
-# See interactive::startProgress.
+# See progress::start.
 VALET_CONFIG_SPINNER_CHARACTERS="${VALET_CONFIG_SPINNER_CHARACTERS:-}"

 # The default character to use to represent the selected item in the interactive mode.